drakcoder/NLP/README.md

 ## Why does LSTM work better in this case?

-LSTM uses a bi-directional wrapper which propagates inputs forward and backward throughout the LSTM layer and then concatenates the outputs, this helps the LSTM learn long term dependencies.
+LSTM uses a bi-directional wrapper which propagates inputs forward and backward throughout the LSTM layer and then concatenates the outputs, this helps the LSTM learn long term dependencies, unlike regular RNN.